Zeta-and-Company/pydistinto/howto.md

 Requirements:

 - Python 3
-- Packages pandas, numpy, spacy and pygal
+- Packages pandas, sklearn, numpy, spacy, pygal and seaborn

 ## How to install pydistinto?